-For women who draw even a portion of their strength from exercise, Run Like a Girl 365 Days a Year serves as a Book of Days.
+For women who draw even a portion of their strength from being active, Run Like a Girl 365 Days a Year serves as a Book of Days.
 It's practical, inspirational, and personal, with a dash of the existential and neurotic, it’s a fresh take on the popular thought-a-day books, geared toward women athletes.
 Containing 365 entries for a full year of running inspiration, Run like a Girl 365 Days a Year revels in the joys we discover as we greet our athletic selves each new day, and confront the obstacles thrown in our way by the world, by our bodies and, most importantly, by our minds.
 Some of the topics include balance, body image, the battle of the sexes, sisterhood, and aging.

 Light-hearted, honest, and authentic, Run Like a Girl 365 Days a Year is an inspiring daily reminder of every woman’s strength and potential.

 Mina Samuels is a full-time writer, editor, and performance artist, and in a previous incarnation, a litigation lawyer and human rights advocate.
 Mina's first book, Run Like a Girl garnered a great amount of national press and was featured on The Today Show.
 She co-authored The New York Times bestseller The Think Big Manifesto with Michael Port, and has been a ghostwriter on several other book projects, including a bestseller with the CEO of a Fortune 100 company.
 She lives and works in New York City.

 “We all have a million excuses to skip a daily run, but you only need 365 antidotes to change your life.
 And here they are, all funny, wise and warm.
 Lace up, girls!”—Kathrine Switzer, founder 261 Fearless, and author of Marathon Woman